Current project status

 A summary of the responses we received is available.

-Following consultation, we formulated our final recommendations, produced draft legislation and again consulted with judges, lawyers and experts to ensure that our draft provisions would give effect to our recommendations and would work in practice.
+Following consultation, we formulated our final recommendations, produced draft legislation and again consulted with judges, lawyers and experts.

 Our final recommendations and our draft Criminal Evidence (Experts) Bill are set out in the report we published on 22 March 2011, Expert Evidence in Criminal Proceedings in England and Wales.

-The Bill also codifies (with slight modifications) the uncontroversial aspects of the present law, so that all the admissibility requirements for expert evidence would be set out in a single Act of Parliament and carry equal authority.
-Additionally, the Bill includes a number of procedural rules and provisions which would give the Criminal Procedure Rules Committee the power to create further procedural rules, to supplement the provisions in the Bill.
+- codifying the uncontroversial aspects of the present law, so that all the admissibility requirements for expert evidence would be set out in a single Act of Parliament

 Area of law